-(a) BHG Toll Plaza Ltd built a 60 km. long highway and now operates a toll plaza to collect tolls from passing vehicles using the same.

-The company has invested

-₹ 600 crore to build the road and has estimated that a total of 60 crore vehicles will be using the high way during the 10 years toll collection tenure.

-Toll Operating and Maintenance cost for the month of April 2017are as follows:
+(i) BHG Toll Plaza Ltd built a 60 km.
+Long highway and now operates a toll plaza to collect tolls from passing vehicles using the same.
+The company has invested ₹600 crore to build the road and has estimated that a total of 60 crore vehicles will be using the high way during the 10 years toll collection tenure.
+Toll Operating and Maintenance cost for the month of April 2017 are as follows: